probonopd/esp32-i2s-webradio/README.md

 ## Configuring

-Configuration is done via the web using a simple text format:
+Configuration is done via the web using a simple text format.
+It can be entered into the device, or can be loaded from a URL that is entered instead:

 ```
 # Will be advertised to the network under this name